transcom/mymove/docs/adr/0028-Backend-State-Machine.md

 * `+` Have already defined the majority of necessary transitions.
 * `+` Only write what you need
+* `+` Additional arguments to events are of a specific type since the code does not need to be generic.
 * `-` Doesn't save when you fire transitions
 * `-` Each transition/state function has to be written independently
+* `-` Legal transitions are not defined declaratively, possibly making the state graph harder to reason about

 Comparison of implementation